Marfa, Texas

 – Where Art and Mystery Collide in the Desert.

 Marfa, Texas, located near Fort Davis and Alpine, is an enigmatic and artistic oasis set amidst the vast Chihuahuan Desert.
 Once a modest railroad water stop, this small town has become a hub for contemporary art and the site of an enduring mystery—the Marfa Lights.
 Known for its unique blend of culture, creativity, and mystique, Marfa offers an experience that blends the unexpected with the surreal.
+It is on our Texas bucket list of small towns to visit.

 A Brief History: From Water Stop to Cultural Icon